uavn/admin/README.md

-Dictator — open source admin generator for any PHP 5.3 project.
+Open source admin generator for any PHP 5.3 project.
 ========

 * Work with PDO, you can set your current project connection or create new one;